 In this 2014 post he recognized that equal marriage was something new (in England) and that it would take time for people to get used to it and for Christians to consider prayerfully what it means for us.

-Now, nearly five years later, most ordinary people have seen how normal and natural it is for loving, committed same-gender couples to marry just like everyone else.
+Now, nearly five years later, most ordinary people have seen how normal and natural it is for loving, committed same-sex couples to marry just like everyone else.
 The sky hasn’t fallen in; the institution of marriage hasn’t been damaged, in fact it has been enhanced.
 But in the Church of England we seem more divided than ever, and in a later blog post (2017) Michael Sadgrove expresses a degree of frustration at the lack of acceptance and calls for change as an urgent and vital necessity.

 In every other respect Michael’s arguments in his 2014 post apply equally strongly today.
 To summarize, he: